nicoRomeroCuruchet/mini-quadruped/README.md

 A mathematical description, simulation and implementation of a three-dimensional quadruped robot, with six degrees of freedom on torso and multi-joint legs is discussed in this project.
 The equations to express rotations in combination with the inverse kinematics, allowed to derive an algorithm to find out the position of the multi-joint legs as a function of the torso’s orientation.
-The goal is to proof that the stabilization of the robot can be reached in real shifting environments by incorporating a gyroscope and accelerometer, merging both measures in order to obtain the orientation of the body in real time.
+By incorporating a gyroscope and accelerometer, and merging both measures is posible to obtain the orientation of the body in real time.
+Those values and the information collected via the webcam allowed to the robot to follow the position of the hand in real time.
-Those magnitudes were the input of a closed PID feedback-loop algorithm which estimated the positions of the each leg to keep the quadruped’s body balanced.

    ![Demo](https://media.giphy.com/media/i7qEreajtPtJEAiz5Z/giphy-downsized-large.gif)